 As Lynchpin Coordinator, Jenny’s work is of particular closeness to me; her marvellous installation work The Immortals shown at the Manly Art Gallery and Museum, Sydney, 4th September – 25th October 2015, was brought to my notice by Lisa Roberts of Living Data, with whom Lynchpin has had a fundamental relationship over the years, as we’ve explored ways of encouraging conversations and collaborations that bring Ocean science to the community in new ways.
 Lisa rightly thought that The Immortals would resonate with me, for in many ways the epic poem at the base of this work, echoed and affirmed the intent of the symphony ex Oceano, our 2012-15 project – recorded and released at just the time The Immortals was shown.

-Since that introduction, Jenny and I have been in conversation – and I’m happy to say she will be here to explore, not only the pleasures of Tasmania, MONA etc . . . but also . . . we are not quite certain what else may emerge!
+Since that introduction, Jenny and I have been in conversation – and I’m happy to say she will be here to explore, not only the pleasures of Tasmania, MONA etc . . . what may emerge from the collaboration.

-Please visit Jenny’s website and take time to understand something of the integrity and deep listening expressed in her work.
+Please visit Jenny’s website and take time to understand something of the integrity and deep listening expressed in her work: click here.

 Exciting news 2016!

-LYNCHPIN project 2012: Forests of the Sea Winner
+LYNCHPIN project 2012: Forests of the Sea becomes winner of the

-The latest and largest of these projects has been the three-year program The Making of a Symphony.
-The symphony ex Oceano – we are from the Ocean is dedicated to those whose lives are given to ocean science.
+The largest of these projects has been the three-year program The Making of a Symphony.
+The symphony ex Oceano – we are from the Ocean – the Ocean sustains us is dedicated to those whose lives are given to ocean science.

 We invite you to see the two promotion pieces and read related material about the work.